How to Remove Odors and Clean the Air in Your House Naturally and Permanently

 We recently purchased a fixer-upper and unfortunately for me, we had to move in before we could do all of the fixing.
 This is a great house with good bones, but because of years of neglect, the smells of cigarette smoke, pets, grease, and dampness had seeped into the paint, wood trim, wood cabinets, windows and screens, flooring–everything.
-I’m especially sensitive to smell and this was for whatever reason you’re needing to get rid of odors, finding how to remove odors and clean the air in your house naturally and permanently can be a major chore.
+I’m quite sensitive to smells and I had to find a solution to be able to continue living there.

 Through research and trial and error, I have found several ways to get the bad smells out of your home.
 And none of these methods introduced harmful chemicals into our home!
 With the exception of synthetic flooring and paint, all of these methods of removing odors are natural.

 So I have made a new discovery!
-Snap S.O.S – Smoke, Odor, Stain Eliminator is an amazing enzyme cleaner that and is so versatile.
-It removes most organic stains from carpets, rugs, linens, and clothing.
-It also eliminates, on contact, odors from stale cigarette and cigar smoke, urine and fecal matter, vomit, food spillage, garbage, cooked foods, perspiration, and pet odor!
-You can even use it as a room freshener or laundry spot remover.
+Enzyme cleaners are amazing cleaning most organic stains from carpets, rugs, linens, and clothing.
+They also eliminate, on contact, odors from stale cigarette and cigar smoke, urine and fecal matter, vomit, food spillage, garbage, cooked foods, perspiration, and pet odor!
+You can even use them as a room freshener or laundry spot remover.
 I haven’t tried it on mildew yet, but it’s supposed to be especially effective on that.
-S.O.S. is non-toxic, biodegradable, phosphate free and hypoallergenic, so it’s safe to use in your home with children, pets–and YOU!
+A good enzyme cleaner is non-toxic, biodegradable, phosphate-free and hypoallergenic, so it’s safe to use in your home with children, pets–and YOU!
 Wow, I wish I had known about this when we first bought our house!

 Because the carpet was old and went through most of the house, we tore it out.
-I sprayed spots in the subfloor with vinegar and let it dry, then I sprayed the spots with KILZ PAINT.
+I sprayed spots in the subfloor with vinegar and let it dry, then I sprayed the spots with Kilz Paint.
+I wish I had known about the enzyme cleaner above!
+It would have made a difference.
 Some of the spots from spills and pets had minor to medium water damage in the subfloor, so my hope was that the Kilz would both protect the floor and mask any odors.
 We opted not to replace the laminate floors in the office and guest bedrooms, and despite the cleaning and repainting, those rooms still smell like smoke, so replacing those floors has gone back on our “To Do” list.